 History of John W. McCormack

-McCormack attended Boston public schools and later studied law in a private law office.
+Although he never finished high school, he became a self-educated lawyer.
+As a teenager he attended suffrage rallies with his mother, which helped shape his belief that women should have the right to vote.
 After serving in the US Army, McCormack pursued politics and was first elected to the House of Representatives in 1928, where he served until 1971.
 McCormack was elected Speaker of the US House in 1962.

-Despite his legacy of championing such transformative legislation, McCormack himself kept a low profile.
+Despite championing such transformative legislation, this gentle giant kept a low profile.
 His accomplishments were held in high esteem by many, however, including President Lyndon B. Johnson, who said of McCormack: "From the first time I entered the House of Representatives as a young Congressman to this very hour, I have known few men whose courage and compassion, decency of character and honorable objectives match that of Speaker McCormack."

 His legacy for social justice and creating opportunities for all lives on at the school that proudly bears his name.

 John McCormack Reinvented Himself and National Social Policies

 More Photos of Speaker McCormack

 Support the McCormack Graduate School’s teaching, learning, and research through a gift to the UMass Boston Fund.